someobserver/recurgence/math/09-recurgent-field-equations/03-attractors-and-transitions/index.md

 where
 - $C(p,t)$ is the local coherence field,
 - $\phi(p,q,t) = \arg(R_{ijk}(p,q,t))$ encodes the phase relationship induced by recursive coupling,
-- $\Psi_{ij}(t) \in [0,1]$, with $\Psi_{ij}=1$ denoting perfect synchrony.
+- $\Psi_{ij}(t) \in [0,1]$, with $\Psi_{ij}=1$ indicating perfect synchrony.

-This construction generalizes the classical notion of coherence to the context of semantic field theory, and admits a natural representation as a time-dependent synchronization matrix
+This construction extends the classical notion of coherence to the context of semantic field theory, and naturally leads to a time-dependent synchronization matrix

 $$
 \mathbf{S}(t) = \left[ \Psi_{ij}(t) \right]_{i,j=1}^N
 $$

-where $N$ is the number of functionally distinct regions under consideration.
+where $N$ is the number of functionally distinct regions under study.

 ---

 ##### **9.8.2.2 Spectral Theory of Synchronization Dynamics**

-To resolve the principal modes of collective transition, one performs a spectral decomposition of the synchronization matrix:
+To uncover the principal modes of collective transition, one performs a spectral decomposition of the synchronization matrix:

 $$
 \mathbf{S}(t) = \sum_{k=1}^N \lambda_k(t) \mathbf{v}_k(t) \mathbf{v}_k^T(t)